kokkoon/aelf-dev-workshop-2402/docs/2. smart-contract/index.md

 <img src="/img/dapp-overview.png" alt="Portkey Login" width=""/>
 </p>

-Preview of Voting Smart Contract Functionalities
+<p align="center">Preview of Voting Smart Contract Functionalities</p>

-The first step involves initializing the voting smart contract!
+The first step involves **Initializing the voting smart contrac**t!
 This initialization process is essential to allow users to interact with the smart contract.

-With the smart contract initialized, users will then be able to engage with the JoinDAO function of the smart contract to become official members of the DAO.
+With the smart contract initialized, users will then be able to engage with the **JoinDAO** function of the smart contract to become official members of the DAO.

 As official members of the DAO, users will then be empowered to: